 Business Intelligence Platforms to Use in 2023

 Business intelligence (BI) is more important now than ever, with enterprises across the globe and various industries looking to optimise their operations and limit their risks.
 As of 2022, Dataprot reports that 52% of software companies and 50% of finance companies use BI platforms.
+Do you?
+Or do you simply recognise your need for BI platforms?

 What Are Business Intelligence Platforms?